roj4s/udacity_dog_project/README.md

 ![Sample Output][image1]

-It explores state-of-the-art CNN models for classification.
-It explores the challenges involved in piecing together a series of models designed to perform various tasks in a data processing pipeline.
+It explores state-of-the-art CNN models for classification and the challenges involved in piecing together a series of models designed to perform various tasks in a data processing pipeline.
 Each model has its strengths and weaknesses, and engineering a real-world application often involves solving many problems without a perfect answer.

 ## Project Instructions